pokrakam/abapDevSysInit/README.md

 laptop on in a Gist to reuse the next time you set up a new dev/trial system.
 It is highly recommended not to put tokens into the source code, or to delete them once the RFC destination has been created.

+Note that the full version of abapGit is needed in order to pull repos.
+If it is not installed, it must currently be done manually (work in progress).
+Run ZABAPGIT_STANDALONE and pull [https://github.com/abapgit/](https://github.com/abapGit/abapGit) Then re-run zDevSysInit and you can pull a list of repos as defined in `zdevsysinit_params`.